kenedii/Baccarat-Simulator/README.md

 A baccarat game in Python.
 Draws from a deck in a simulated shoe and decks get shuffled every game for randomness.
+You can play Baccarat in the console by downloading `Baccarat.py` and `PlayBaccaratInConsole.py` and running `python PlayBaccaratInConsole.py`

 Dependencies: pip install deck-of-cards https://pypi.org/project/deck-of-cards/